Getting started with Azure in Open Licensing

 It’s easy.
 Here’s how it works

-You purchase Azure Monetary Commitment credits from your reseller in the form of an Online Service Activation (OSA) Key.
+You purchase Azure prepayment credits from your reseller in the form of an Online Service Activation (OSA) Key.
 You can use your credits against any consumption-based Azure service for 12 months following the activation of your OSA Key.
 Azure pricing is specific to the services consumed.
-View the complete list of Azure Services available for Monetary Commitments and detailed pricing here.
+View complete list of Azure Services available for Azure prepayments and detailed pricing here.

 |Afghanistan||US Dollar ($)|